-Flexible Delivery Times.
+Our Biochronomer technology can provide sustained levels of drugs for prolonged efficacy.
 The Biochronomer "links," or bonds, are stable at neutral pH conditions.
 Upon coming into contact with water-containing media, such as internal body fluids, the water reacts with these bonds.
 This reaction is known as hydrolysis.
-During the hydrolysis of the Biochronomer links, acidic elements are produced in a local micro-environment, in a controlled manner, without impacting the overall neutrality of the drug delivery technology.
+During the hydrolysis of the Biochronomer links, acidic elements are produced in a local micro-environment, in a controlled manner, without impacting the overall neutrality of the drug delivery system.
 These elements assist in the continued, controlled erosion of the polymer with a simultaneous, controlled release of the active drug contained within the Biochronomer.
 By varying the amount of the acidic elements in the Biochronomer, different rates of hydrolysis may be effectively realized.
 In this manner, delivery times ranging from days to weeks to several months can be achieved.

-Various Physical Forms.
+Due to the inherent versatility of our Biochronomer technology, products can be designed to deliver drugs at a variety of implantation sites including: under the skin, at the site of a surgical procedure, in joints, in the eye or in muscle tissue.
 Our Biochronomers can be prepared in a variety of physical forms, ranging from hard, glassy materials to semi-solids that are injectable at room temperature, by proper selection of monomers.
-A significant advantage of our Biochronomer technology is that drugs can be incorporated by simple mixing procedures allowing the production of formulations in the form of injectable gels, microspheres, coatings and strands.
-All of these physical forms can be used in the controlled delivery of drugs without the undesirable incorporation of organic solvents in the final product.
+A significant advantage of our Biochronomer technology is that drugs can be incorporated by simple mixing procedures, allowing the production of formulations in the form of injectable gels, microspheres, coatings and strands.